By Dr. Paul Jerard, E-RYT 500, YACEP and Marie Jerard, E-RYT 500, YACEP

-Like so many other things, emotional healing is typically only considered when it has reached a point where we out of balance.
-For such a modern culture, we are still largely negligent, with regard to emotional health and well being.
-Many of us are only willing to pay attention to our emotions when they have turned into a serious problem.
+Like so many other things, emotional healing is typically only considered when it has reached a point where we are out of balance.
+For such a modern culture, we are still essentially negligent concerning emotional health and well-being.
+Many of us are only willing to pay attention to our emotions when they have turned into serious problems.

-Thankfully, modern society is growing tired of the way things have been for thousands of years, and people are taking a greater personal role in their own health and well being.
-We do not seek information about proper emotional health because of the prevalent belief that emotional problems are a sign of weakness within our mind.
+Thankfully, modern society is growing tired of the way things have been for thousands of years, and people are taking a more significant personal role in their own health and well-being.
+We do not seek information about proper emotional health because of the prevalent belief that emotional problems are a sign of weakness within our minds.

 Many addictions stem from the desire to escape from this undercurrent of pain and suffering.
 The sad irony is that, the addictions themselves are an endless cycle.
 Not all addictions are chemically based.
 Behavioral addictions include excessive television viewing as a method of escaping reality, excessive eating, sex, gambling, and even excessive shopping.